A Tradition of Collaboration

 Your program experience is shaped by:

 1. Elite peer group—Your peers in the program quickly become trusted allies.
 As experienced business leaders, they represent a wide cross-section of industries, roles, and nationalities, resulting in rich cross-functional perspectives and productive collaborations.
+Watch videos of students describing their experience here.

 2. Rigorous curriculum—You learn the fundamental building blocks of the science of management, giving you the tools to make strategic decisions and the credibility to drive them through your organization.